Things to do in Battersea

 • Take your tastebuds on a journey through 13 different cuisines at the street food-inspired Arcade Battersea food hall, including Thai, Nepalese, Middle Eastern, gelato and more.

-• Brunch at Where The Pancakes Are for a menu bursting with flavour, that'll set you up for your fun-packed day.
+• Brunch at Where The Pancakes Are for a menu bursting with flavour that'll set you up for a fun-packed day.

 • Tuck into sustainably sourced vegan cuisine, from smoothies and salad bowls to indulgent burgers and pastries, at Clean Kitchen Club.

-• Make a quick pitstop at Manna for mouthwatering burgers including smashed beef, fried chicken and vegan options in an easy-going setting.
+• Make a pit stop at Manna for mouthwatering burgers including smashed beef, fried chicken and vegan options in an easygoing setting.

 • Transport yourself to the beautiful streets of Spain and choose from seasonal small plates at Tapas Brindisa Battersea